-The optical conductivity of excitons was computed using~\cite{Maityatomistic2025,Pedersonoptical2001}, Here, $A_{cv\mathbf{k}}^S$ are the exciton eigenvectors corresponding to the excitonic state $S$, and $\langle v\mathbf{k} \,|\, p_x \,|\, c\mathbf{k} \rangle$ represents the matrix element of the momentum operator between the valence ($v$) and conduction ($c$) band states.
+Here, $A_{cv\mathbf{k}}^S$ are the exciton eigenvectors corresponding to the excitonic state $S$, and $\langle v\mathbf{k} \,|\, p_x \,|\, c\mathbf{k} \rangle$ represents the matrix element of the momentum operator between the valence ($v$) and conduction ($c$) band states.
 In all our calculations, the delta function was replaced by a Gaussian with a standard deviation of 7.5 meV.
-The momentum (or, dipole) operator was computed using Using our new interpolation approach, we compute the momentum operator. using Eq.~\ref{FTImproved}.
-As the material has in-plane isotropy, we found $\text{Re}[\sigma_{xx}(\omega)] \simeq \text{Re}[\sigma_{yy}(\omega)]$ (see SI, Sec.~F for details).
+The momentum (or, dipole) operator was computed using